Crazylegstoo/JQuickTake/README.md

 Connect screen:
 ![Connect to Camera](https://github.com/Crazylegstoo/JQuickTake/blob/main/Images/Win-Connect.JPG)

-2 - It will allow you to save Selected or All images to local storage as an Apple QTK image file, using a customizable file-naming format.
+2 - It will allow you to save Selected or All pictures to local storage as an Apple QTK picture file, using a customizable file-naming format.

 Save screen:
 ![Save Pictures](https://github.com/Crazylegstoo/JQuickTake/blob/main/Images/Win-Save.JPG)